 A further advantage of copper-67 is that it also emits low energy gamma rays very similar in characteristic to the most common imaging radioisotope technetium-99m.
 This allows its location in the body to be easily imaged and quantified using common SPECT imaging equipment readily available in hospitals.

-Iotron Medical, a spin-out business of Iotron Industries - providing innovative solutions using electron beam technology for more than 25 years
+Iotron Medical, a spin-out business of Iotron Industries - providing innovative solutions using electron beam for more than 25 years

 If you have any queries or wish to contact us: